istio/istio.io/content/docs/examples/advanced-gateways/wildcard-egress-hosts/index.md

     Note the `requestedServerName` attribute.

-### SNI monitoring and access policies
+#### SNI monitoring and access policies

 Now, once you directed the egress traffic through an egress gateway, you can apply monitoring and access policy enforcement on the egress traffic, **securely**.
-In this subsection you will define a log entry and an access policy for the egress traffic to _*.wikipedia.org_.
+In this section you will define a log entry and an access policy for the egress traffic to _*.wikipedia.org_.

 1. Create the `logentry`, `rules` and `handlers`: